vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vic_appliance.md

     - In the **Management Portal Port** text box, optionally change the port on which to publish the vSphere Integrated Containers Management Portal service.
     - To use custom certificates to authenticate connections to vSphere Integrated Containers Management Portal, optionally paste the content of the appropriate certificate and key files in the **SSL Cert** and **SSL Cert Key** text boxes.

         **IMPORTANT**: vSphere Integrated Containers Management Portal does not support RSA format for TLS private keys.
 You must specify TLS private keys in PKCS8 format.
-Make sure there is no whitespace at the end of the key.
-To convert an RSA key to PKCS8 format, run the following command: <pre>$ openssl pkcs8 -topk8 -inform PEM -outform PEM -nocrypt -in <i>key_name</i>.pem -out <i>key_name</i>.pkcs8.pem</pre>
+For information about how to convert RSA certificates to PKCS8, see [vSphere Integrated Containers Certificate Reference](vic_cert_reference.md#convertcerts).

     - Leave the text boxes blank to use auto-generated certificates.
 7. Expand **Fileserver Configuration** to configure the file server from which you download the vSphere Integrated Containers Engine binaries, and which publishes the plug-in packages for the vSphere Client.